13 signs you should seek grief counseling

 Many factors can shape the way you react to the death of a loved one, such as your relationship to the deceased, your religious beliefs, and your previous experiences with death.
 Most people are able to work through the acute stages of grief within the first year.
 But others struggle and the sorrow lingers, even if they have a solid support system.

 If your symptoms of bereavement persist over an extended period of time, dominate your thoughts, and interfere with daily tasks, you’re experiencing complicated grief.
-It may be time to consider a more formal intervention, such as a grief support group or grief counseling.
+It may be time to consider a more formal intervention, such as a grief support group or grief counseling so you can ensure your emotional well-being.

 Recognizing you should seek grief counseling